 Finally, one of the main drivers for the law is economic.
 The government has seen how much revenue has been slipping away to foreign operators.
 By legalizing and taxing gambling activities, the country can ensure a portion of the profits stays within its borders.
 This additional revenue can be used for public services like healthcare, education, and infrastructure, providing a financial boost to the national budget.

-• What’s new for the operators?
-How can they comply with new regulations?
+What changed for the operators in Brazil? and How can they comply with new regulations?

 Obviously one of the most important changes will be on the surface – Operators will function on the legalized market, protected by the law.
 This creates a number of challenges regarding requirements – Will relatively small operators be able to satisfy all the requirements?
 What about the local operators?
 Will there be any change from this stance?